Your safety at LJMU

 - Close doors on leaving to prevent smoke spreading.

-- If you are unable to evacuate downstairs, send someone who is able to alert the fire wardens or fire evacuation coordinator who should be based near main exit doors e.g. main reception area at the front of the building.
+- If you are unable to evacuate downstairs, send someone who is able to alert the fire wardens or fire evacuation coordinator who should be based near main exit doors, for example main reception area at the front of the building.

 If you have a mobility problem requiring assistance (even temporarily) to evacuate from a building in the event of a fire, you will need to liaise with staff to develop your own Personal Emergency Evacuation Plan (PEEP).
 Contact the Safety, Health and Environment Department, who will assist you.